ual-cci/cp-sip/lectures/week_13.md

 ### Implementation

-Daniel Shiffman's excellent book The Nature of Code, has a great [https://natureofcode.com/book/chapter-6-autonomous-agents/](chapter on flocking).
+Daniel Shiffman's excellent book The Nature of Code, has a great [chapter on flocking](https://natureofcode.com/book/chapter-6-autonomous-agents/).

 The code in his examples are written in Processing so the syntax is slightly different than p5, but the concepts described in the book are done so very well.